 The incremental cost is determined by the cost collection efforts as a part of 2022 Nonresidential Envelope CASE Report and 2022 Single family Envelope Alterations CASE Report.
 It is based on costs collected from manufacturers and distributors for a wide base of qualifying products across the country.
 The Statewide CASE Team used the final cost estimates including the wider cost collection database and reviewed them with stakeholders to understand the impact of changes in market economy since then.
-The stakeholders suggested that the supply chain and the costs have generally increased for roof products since the 2022 CASE studies.
-However, the cost increase is proportional across products and does not affect the incremental cost considerably.
+The stakeholders suggested that the supply chain and the costs have generally increased for roof products and does not affect the incremental cost considerably.
 The cost per square foot of roof material is applied to the actual roof area of each prototype to estimate the amount of roof material.
 The actual roof area could be determined from the prototype directly for low-sloped or flat roofs.
 However, the LowRiseGarden prototype with 5:12 slope had a projected ceiling area only, the actual roof material area was calculated based on the slope and assumptions on the steep roof overhang.
 The Statewide CASE Team further vetted the cost estimates and assumptions by industry experts and stakeholders for potential refinement.
 Based on an open survey from stakeholder workshop conducted on February 14, 2023, the assumed incremental cost estimates were lower than assumed by the analysis.